The Avicultural Society

 The Society Today

-The Avicultural Society promotes the study of, and best practices in, keeping non-domesticated birds in captivity, publishing four 48-page issues of the AVICULTURAL MAGAZINE annually.
+The Avicultural Society promotes the study of, and best practices in, keeping non-domesticated birds in captivity.
 The Society also sponsors Special Interest Groups dedicated to the captive propagation of non-domestic birds.
 We also encourage conservation in the wild.
 To this end amongst the various projects selected the Avicultural Society has assisted in the funding of Professor He Fen-Qui’s work with the Blue-crowned Laughing Thrush and hornbill research in Thailand, where villagers who previously earned money by taking chicks from their nests and selling them, now receive payments for protecting the nests and collecting nesting data.

 Click here to fill out a membership form.